roncterry/install_lab_env/README.md

 # Introduction

-The lab environment installer framework is a set of scripts and script libraries that can be used to install and remove everything pertaining to al lab environment to and from a lab machine.
+The lab environment Installer Framework is a set of scripts and script libraries that can be used to install and remove everything pertaining to al lab environment to and from a lab machine.
 This framework can dramatically simplify the deployment and then cleanup of lab environments used during training courses or hands-on sessions at conferences.
-The things related to the installer frameworks and the corresponding course and lab environment files are commonly referred to as the **student media** for a course.
+The things related to the Installer Frameworks and the corresponding course and lab environment files are commonly referred to as the **student media** for a course.

-The installer framework comprises the following:
+The Installer Framework comprises the following:

 * Installation and removal scripts and their corresponding include files
 * A standardized directory structure for the course, its lab environment and related files